-As the team grows, new hires will need to be trained.
-Of course this can fall on the shoulders of one of the Founders.
+As the team grows, new hires will need to be trained on the sales process.
+Of course this can fall on the shoulders of one of the Founders or business owner.
 However, this is not the best use of their time.
 Being able to shift the responsibilities of training new salespeople to a fractional sales manager is a major time saver for Founders.
 Again, fractional sales management is about bringing in an outside expert that helps solves challenges and frees up time for others.

 Proper Sales Management

 As the name suggests, fractional sales management will provide salespeople with proper sales management.
 This will include developing team members, retaining top talent, and helping individuals solve sales problems.
 This also includes taking on one of the most important sales management responsibilities, one on ones.
 One on ones are often neglected by Founders on a regular basis.
 One on ones allow an individual salesperson to provide updates on their role, their sales pipe/forecast, and voice any other concerns or needs.
 This is an opportunity to solve sales problems on an individual basis.
-As a fractional sales manager, individual salespeople will likely be more forthcoming than they would be with a Founder.
+As a fractional sales manager, individual salespeople will likely be more forthcoming than they would be with a Founder or business owner.
 It’s a different dynamic.
-Good fractional sales management will be able to help salespeople during the one on ones more effectively from a sales perspective than a Founder.
+Good fractional sales management will be able to help salespeople during the one on ones more effectively from a sales perspective than a Founder or business owner.

 Improve Lead Conversion

-One of the main responsibilities for any fractional sales management hire is to improve lead conversion.
+One of the main responsibilities for any fractional sales management hire is to improve lead conversion throughout the sales funnel.
 This means at every step of the sales funnel, they should be diagnosing the sales conversion issues and determining what needs to be done to solve the conversion problems.
-Often founders think they need to push more leads through the top of the funnel when they actually need to fix their conversion rate issues.
+Often founders or business owners think they need to push more leads through the top of the funnel when they actually need to fix their conversion rate issues.

 Improving the sales team’s performance on discovery calls is an important part of a fractional sales manager’s responsibilities.
 They should spend time working with individual members of the sales team, listening to sales calls, and joining when possible.
 They can provide live coaching via Slack and review recorded calls on Zoom.
-Fractional sales management is a great way to improve the top of the funnel by coaching salespeople up.
+Fractional sales management is a great way to improve conversion rates through the sales funnel by coaching salespeople up.
 If they can move more discovery calls to the next stage in the sales funnel, more deals will close.

 It’s very possible that fractional sales management pays for itself within the first week.
 There are sales teams that lack management and are making simple mistakes that everyone at the startup is missing.
 With a fractional sales manager, they should be able to quickly diagnose any obvious problems.
-This could be transformative for some salespeople and ultimately the startup.
+This could be transformative for some salespeople and ultimately the startup or business.

 Improve Lead Generation

-Bringing in fractional sales management to improve lead generation is one of the more common reasons to bring in a fractional sales manager.
+Bringing in fractional sales management to improve outbound lead generation is one of the more common reasons to bring in a fractional sales manager.
 This could be the responsibility of a Fractional SDR Manager or Fractional BDR Manager.
 They would be responsible for building lists of prospects and coming up with an outbound campaign to book new meetings.
 They would provide guidance and best practices around things such as how to make cold calls, cold email best practices, rewrite cold email copy, design outbound sequences, plan the overall sales lead generation strategy, and implement any new sales tools.
 If your prospecting needs work, this is an area they can help with.
 It may be as simple as recommending the best sales tools for prospecting. or completely overhauling the sales strategy.